Alexithymia: Do You Have Words For Your Feelings?

 Alexithymia and Autism

-A stereotypical understanding of the autism spectrum disorder (ASD) is that it entails a lack of empathy, a theory which has been largely debunked.
-An alexithymic person’s failure to recognize intense feelings (such as confusion or danger) in others, and their lack of emotional expression means that Alexithymia is often misinterpreted as autism.
+A stereotypical understanding of autism spectrum disorder (ASD) is that it entails a lack of empathy, a theory that has been largely debunked.
+An alexithymic person’s failure to recognize intense feelings (such as confusion or danger) in others and their lack of emotional expression means that Alexithymia is often misinterpreted as autism.

 While individuals on the autism spectrum can also exhibit traits of Alexithymia, research on the correlation between the two conditions is inconclusive.
 The existing consensus seems to be that Alexithymia often occurs with autism and is not caused by autism.
 (Here is more on High Functioning Autism)